 As I shuffled around the Palatine Hill this past weekend, a new option for visitors to Rome as of April 21, 2018, I bumped into a young couple visiting from India who wanted to see inside the Temple of Romulus, (site 6) as I had just done.
 The young docent at the entrance politely told them they would have to buy a SUPER ticket to get inside, and as she explained the price structure and what was included, they asked if they could exchange their Palatine/Colosseum tickets.
-The SUPER offers more for a better price.
-They wished they had known about it!
-But exchanges are not easy to negotiate in a country that is convinced wine is the only commodity that should ever be returned.
+The Forum-Palatine SUPER offers more for a better price.
+Luckily they could!
+So for anyone that has a a Colosseum/ RomanForum/ Palatine ticket, you’ll be able to purchase your SUPER ticket for an extra €6!

 Soon after, at the entrance to the Criptoportico Neroniano, (site 1) a long underground corridor with music and projections of art from the other SUPER sights, the next docent expressed great relief that I had the SUPER.
 “Thank goodness you have the right ticket!”
 It was only 10am, but she had already turned away many tourists who wanted entry, and she was tired of arguing and explaining.

-In all seven SUPER sights, special attention has been given to multi-media curation, projections that retrace outlines of frescoes, fill in colors, atmospheric music, and the kind of narrative commentary that is immediately engaging, and doesn’t count on the visitor being an ‘expert’ already.
+In all sights, special attention has been given to multi-media curation, projections that retrace outlines of frescoes, fill in colors, atmospheric music, and the kind of narrative commentary that is immediately engaging, and doesn’t count on the visitor being an ‘expert’ already.
 This alone sets the experience apart from other tours.

 Enter the cool rotunda of Santa Maria Antiqua, (site 7) and you are surrounded by monastic chants.
 In one corner of the temple, dedicated to medical saints, the light show highlights the surgical instruments they carried.
 Imagine a sick person who lived between the 6th and 9th centuries lying in this room, praying to the saints, the exhibit suggests.
 This kind of narrative tells the visitor not only what to focus on, but also how their ancient ancestors would have regarded the place.
 The fresco of Christian martyrs with their lower legs turning blue in cold water is still visible enough to communicate its dramatic story, even without a video projector.